Domestic Abuse

 Babies, children and young people who see or hear grown-ups arguing can be very upset even if they don’t show it.
 They can feel scared, lonely and confused.
 Even very tiny babies can get frightened when they hear loud or cross voices and arguments, and this can affect their health and development.
-During pregnancy domestic abuse may get worse.
+During big life changes, such as pregnancy, domestic abuse may get worse.

 If you are pregnant you may not think that arguing or any violence is harmful to your unborn baby, however we know that unborn babies are more likely to be born early, or have an infection if this is happening.
 You may also be more likely to suffer a miscarriage.